ndrewtl/airspace-jekyll/_posts/2017-03-06-webscraping.md

 | ...                     | ...               | ...         | ...             |
 | Spheniscus mendiculus   | Galapagos Penguin | Endangered          | 2016-10-01      |

-Open the IUCN web page for the Emperor Penguin in a web browser, you should see that the species name is next to some other text, `Scientific Name:`.
+Open the IUCN web page for the Emperor Penguin in a web browser.
+You should see that the species name is next to some other text, `Scientific Name:`.
 We can use this "anchor" to find the rough location of the species name:

 ```r
 grep("Scientific Name:", Penguin_html)